spaetow/cas-abfab-support/README.md

 The ABFAB components require the use of the Coova JRadius library, which in turn requires the IPDR base.
 To enable the use of these components, you must:

-Define the Coova repository in the POM.XML file for the app using the ABFAB components
+Define the Coova repository in the POM.XML file for the app using the ABFAB components:

       <repositories>
         <repository>